khadkeyashc/AI-Using-DOSBOX/README.md

 Full Stack Developer | AI & Logic Programming Enthusiast Passionate about building intelligent systems using logic-driven approaches.
 Skilled in web development, backend architecture, and artificial intelligence concepts using Prolog, Python, and modern JavaScript frameworks.
 Actively exploring the intersection of declarative programming and real-world problem solving.

-🙏 Acknowledgements
-Inspired by academic logic programming courses
-Tested with SWI-Prolog and DOSBox environments